-14 To see the version of the agent running on a server, select the server in the SA Client and select the Properties view.
+15. To see the version of the agent running on a server, select the server in the SA Client and select the Properties view.
 Scroll down to the Reported Information to see the agent version.
-For more information, see Reported Information for Servers on page 73.
+For more information, see Reported Information for Servers.

-The server may not immediately display as reachable in the SA Client.
+Note: The server may not immediately display as reachable in the SA Client.
 You can wait for the server to display or issue a Communication Test which can shorten the time before the server displays as reachable.
-See Running Server Communication Tests - SA Client on page 136 for more information.
+See Running Server Communication Tests - SA Client for more information.